Others

 - Improvement of lipid metabolism via activation of GLP-1 receptor and glucagon receptor

-- Effective glycemic control with low risk of hypoglycemia: Increased insulin secretion and gluconeogenesis
+Effective glycemic control with low risk of hypoglycemia: Increased insulin secretion